 Paddlers can enter any individual stage as a social paddler, or for those competitive the ultimate endurance challenge, “Full Distance”.
 A popular option could also be the 2-person relay team where you paddle every day but do halve the distance.
 Flexibility that caters for the elite as well as the recreational paddler.
-All types of craft are welcome as long as it is designed for speed but be warned “Never Underestimate the Clarence”, this is a tough challenging paddle and the conditions can vary, you must be physically prepared and capable of maintaining a race speed for up to 6hours each day.
-Logistic support will be necessary.
+All types of craft are welcome as long as it is designed for speed but be warned “Never Underestimate the Clarence”, this is a tough challenging paddle and the conditions can vary, you must be physically prepared and capable of maintaining a race speed for up to six hours each day.
+If paddling on your own it is advisable to organise your own Logistic support.

 Each year part of your entry fee is directed toward supporting local junior aquatic sporting organisations.
 Through our actions and efforts, we set a great example and inspiration to local youth groups along the way.